Intro

 Next point is actually to cut strip precisely.
 I am working on improved design of my PET bottle cutter.
 Current version is not precise enough because limiter and jaws sections are far from each other so on curved bottle surfaces close to the neck of the bottle it cuts strip wider that it is set and I want to cut as much of the bottle as possible.

-Here you can find actual version of PET bottle cutter.
+Here you can find actual version of

 And the last thing is pulling ability of the PET machine.
 I saw how people are using simple steppers in there, but even with bunch of specially printed reductors it's still struggling to pull wide strip.
 That is why I am using 12v gearbox motor that already has worm gear reductor built in that able to pull something with maximum of 7 rounds per minute and maximum 60kg of force.
 So it means that I am adding only one single reductor with the 3 to 1 ratio which makes construction simplier, smaller and more reliable.